 Most of the spend management systems out there that are just focused on electronic billing will tell you that they’re finding anywhere from 3 to 7 percent savings, so that’s a pretty simple business case for law departments to put them into place.
 Say we spend X amount of dollars on a legal management system in the cloud, and it reduces our outside counsel expenditures from last year by 5 percent, that’s probably somewhere between 7 and 14 times return on investment.
 These systems also allow the general counsel to analyze their spend and offer practical business cases for additional savings.
 For example, they could show the value of hiring additional practicing lawyers in-house, and thus reduce their outside counsel spend.

-What do you think will be the biggest trend in law department operations for 2018?
+What do you think will be the biggest trend in law department operations going into the next year?